UNIVERSITY OF BOTSWANA · DEPARTMENT OF PHYSICS

 Food Security Early Warning

-Operational tools and methods for detecting, monitoring, and communicating food security stress before it becomes crisis.
+Operational tools and methods for detecting, monitoring, and communicating food security stress before it becomes crisis, aligned with the FEWS NET science ecosystem and SADC analytical frameworks.

 Drought Monitoring

-Multi-indicator approaches to detecting, classifying, and communicating drought conditions across Botswana and Southern Africa.
+Multi-indicator approaches built on CHIRPS rainfall, vegetation indices, and hydrological data, for detecting, classifying, and communicating drought conditions across Botswana and Southern Africa.

 Climate Services & Products

-Translating climate science into decision-relevant information for farmers, governments, and humanitarian actors.
+Translating climate science, including CHIRPS, CHIRPS-GEFS, and seasonal forecast products, into decision-relevant information for farmers, governments, and humanitarian actors.

 Remote Sensing & Gridded Data

-Satellite-derived rainfall, vegetation, and land surface datasets - validated, blended, and made operationally useful for Southern Africa.
+Satellite-derived rainfall (CHIRPS, CHIRPS-GEFS), vegetation, and land surface datasets, validated against in-situ station observations, blended where appropriate, and made operationally useful for Southern Africa.

 3D-PAWS Weather Station Network